-3 01 0 NEYM is also committed to offering a BIPOC (Black, Indigenous, and people of color) Friends home group and/or other affinity space.
-Bible Half Hours (BHH) Bible Half Hours will be broadcast live on Zoom, and recorded.
+Bible Half Hours (BHH) NEYM is also committed to offering a BIPOC (Black, Indigenous, and people of color) Friends home group and/or other affinity space.
+Bible Half Hours will be broadcast live on Zoom, and recorded.
 Local meetings may wish to hold "viewing parties."
 Both video and audio will be recorded and shared for asynchronous engagement.
 To make sure the BHH are available to as many Friends as possible, both live and in the future.
 Plenary The plenary message/program will be broadcast on Zoom and recorded.
 Local meetings may wish to hold "viewing parties."
 Both video and audio will be recorded and shared for asynchronous engagement.
 In order to make sure the Plenary is available to as many Friends as possible, both as it is offered and subsequently.
 Workshops The yearly meeting will continue to offer year-round adult programming online, as well as to promote other high-quality, relevant Quaker programming being offered through other Friends organizations.
 At Sessions, there will be a few select opportunities for focused conversation and sharing, organized by the Program Team.
 Self-organized interest groups likely to be of interest to many Friends may be highlighted during Sessions on a case-by-case basis (for example, in a daily email to those registered).
 To continue to offer focused, relevant opportunities to nourish the life and ministry of Friends in New England-and of local meetings- that respond to identified needs and current concerns.
 To focus energy on aspects of Sessions that most respond to the key goals for this year, during the first week in August.
 In-Person Gatherings Opportunities to connect small, local-meeting-led, in-person gatherings may be supported as local health regulations, capacity, and planning timelines allow.
 To acknowledge and be responsive to many Friends' yearning for opportunities to be together in person where possible.

-The yearly meeting may create or provide support such as:

-- Guidelines to support local meetings in safe and nourishing gatherings - Program suggestions for synchronous local gatherings so Friends can gather in time if not in space - Tech support, through assistance or (in some cases) equipment - An identified contact to answer questions and support local meetings

-Friends would be especially encouraged to bring a multigenerational lens to in-person gatherings, with a particular emphasis on welcoming families.
+Worship The yearly meeting may create or provide support such as: Guidelines to support local meetings in safe and nourishing gatherings Program suggestions for synchronous local gatherings so Friends can gather in time if not in space Tech support, through assistance or (in some cases) equipment An identified contact to answer questions and support local meetings Friends would be especially encouraged to bring a multigenerational lens to in-person gatherings, with a particular emphasis on welcoming families.
 The exact configuration of the technology for these gatherings will be dependent on the COVID restrictions at the time.
 The tech and program teams will be refining this as part of their work.
 The YM would not assist with or provide overnight hospitality.
 Local gatherings would supplement or integrate with, rather than replace, the online Sessions 2021 activities.
 Opportunities for informal connection that allow Friends to participate online-only will also be included in program planning.
 To support the thriving of local meetings and the engagement of local meetings as communities (rather than solely as individuals) with the wider community of New England Friends, and Annual Sessions.
 To support the leadership, learning, and resilience of local meetings, and keep NEYM support work manageable and focused.

-To help us do together what we cannot do alone.

-opportunities. worship and the various other --
+To help us do together what we cannot do alone. the program team, and the interim Clerk of Ministry & Counsel will consult on worship opportunities. central aspect of Sessions To support integration between distinct opportunities for worship and the various other

-5 of 6